 Finally, once you’re inside the Apple ecosystem, it can be difficult to escape.
-Many accessories are Apple-only, apps you purchase can’t be swapped to Android or vice versa, and if you buy an Apple Watch — which we recommend if you want a smartwatch — then it only works with an iPhone.
+Many accessories are Apple-only, apps you purchase can’t be swapped to Android or vice versa, and if you buy an Apple Watch Series 6 or Apple Watch SE — which we recommend if you want a smartwatch — then it only works with an iPhone.
 Provided you understand the commitment you’ll be making for the next two years minimum, an iPhone will serve you so well, you may not want to switch to another brand at all.

 How we test

 Why should you pay attention to our recommendations?
 We have reviewed iPhone models since the very beginning, along with almost every major Android smartphone too.
-When we try out a phone we live with it everyday, mostly as our only smartphone, to see how it performs doing the tasks we all need it to on a daily basis.
+While the new iPhone 12 models haven’t arrived yet, we’ll be hard at work on our reviews when they do.
+When we try out a phone we live with it every day, mostly as our only smartphone, to see how it performs doing the tasks we all need it to on a daily basis.
 This way, we get to see where it excels, and also where it may fail.
 Then we tell you all about it.